saurabhpundkar-21/AtliQ-Hardware-Consumer-Goods-Ad-Hoc-Insights/README.md

 • fact_manufacturing_cost: contains the cost incurred in the production of each product
 • fact_pre_invoice_deductions: contains pre-invoice deductions information for each product
 • fact_sales_monthly: contains monthly sales data for each product.

+# Things which I have learned from this project:

+Using CTE's, join's, Windows function etc.
+Importing database to Tableau and creating visualization Creating a PowerPoint presentation to showcase the insights.